pflanze/functional-perl/htmlgen/README.md

 `pxml_map_elements_exhaustively` from `PXML::Util`.
 The mapper
-functions in the hash table receive the element and an "uplist", which is a linked list with the parents (with the direct one being the head).
+functions in the hash table receive the element and an "uplist", which is a linked list with the parents (with the direct one being the first).
 Note that purely functional data structures can't store links to parents in their elements (unless when cheating by way of recreating the parents on the fly or referring to them lazily); thus the mappers wouldn't know the context.
 But we can instead pass the